 (d) contain each other thing that is prescribed to be in the certificate.

-(3) A certificate of building compliance that accompanies an application other than an application mentioned in section 48 or 52(1) or (2) must state that the building or incidental structure substantially complies with each building standard that applies to the building or incidental structure at the time the application is made.
+(3) A certificate of building compliance that accompanies an application other than an application mentioned in section 48 or 52(1) or (2) must state that the building or incidental structure substantially complies with each applicable building standard.

 (4) A certificate of building compliance that accompanies an application mentioned in section 48 or 52(1) or (2) must state that —